Inquiring About a Puppy

 - Certified as being free of autoimmune hypothyroidism through OFA

 - The dog must be a good representative of the breed and have no known health issues or severe faults such as weak temperament, undershot or overshot bite, entropic or ectropic eyelids or monorchid testes, to name a few.

 We guarantee our dogs for health, hunting performance, temperament, and other known genetic deficiencies that would prohibit your dog from fulfilling their duties as a suitable hunting dog throughout its useful life.
-This guarantee assumes that the owner fulfills their responsibilities as a responsible dog owner, including proper socialization, gun introduction, health care, and exposure to birds and hunting.
-This guarantee does not cover environmental or man-made problemes, such as gun-shyness created by the owner that did not properly introduce their dog to the gun before hunting season.
+This guarantee assumes that the owner fulfills their requirements as a responsible dog owner, including proper socialization, gun introduction, health care, and exposure to birds and hunting.
+This guarantee does not cover environmental or man-made problems, such as gun-shyness created by the owner that did not properly introduce their dog to the gun before hunting season.
 Also understand that we can only guarantee a quality hunting and family companion; we cannot guarantee a breeding quality animal.
 Keep in mind that we select our choice of puppies from each litter and still only end up breeding about 1 out of every 5 dogs that we start.
-If the guarantee is exercised, we will replace the dog (shipping expenses not included) from the next available litter.
+In most cases, we will require the original dog to be returned when exercising the guarantee.
+We will replace the dog (shipping expenses not included) from the next available litter.
 In some unique cases, we may provide a refund.

 If you are unable to keep a Bone Point puppy or dog for any reason, we recommend contacting us to see if we may be able to help you place your dog in a new home.